robto09/CocktailCraft/README.md

 For a detailed list of all libraries with versions and purposes, see the [Libraries Documentation](docs/Libraries.md).

 For information about the reusable UI components in the app, see the [UI Components Documentation](docs/UI_Components.md).

+For details about the iOS 18.5 migration and SKIE integration, see the [SKIE Integration Guide](docs/SKIE_Integration_Guide.md).

 ## Package Structure